HenryAWE/asbind20/doc/start.rst

      - Clang-Cl latest
    * - Linux x64
      - | GCC 13, 14
-       | Clang 18, 19
+       | Clang 15*, 18, 19
        | Clang 18 (ASan)
    * - Linux arm64
      - Clang 18
    * - Emscripten
      - emsdk latest

+\* The Clang 15 toolchain only supports features available under C++20.

 .. note::
-  - This library on older compiler toolchains, like GCC 12 or Clang 17, is not guaranteed to work correctly.
+  - This library on older compiler toolchains, like GCC 12, still works as expected under most situations, but it might need some workarounds to deal with defects of the compiler, e.g., additional ``typename`` in template-related code.
     Please use newer compiler toolchains if possible.
   - The "latest" in the above table means the latest version of compiler toolchain available in CI when asbind20 releases a new stable version.